 The Henry Cort Community College aims to provide a broad and balanced curriculum which engages and challenges our students so that they achieve the best possible range of qualifications to enable their future aspirations to be fulfilled.
-The curriculum is designed to offer students a diverse and coherent choice of courses and learning experiences that develops skills and knowledge which will remain with students long after examinations.
+The curriculum is designed to offer students a diverse and coherent choice of courses and learning experiences so that they develop skills and knowledge that remain with them long after examinations.

-We equip you to leave school as confident and independent life-long learners, equipped with the transferable skills needed to thrive in an ever changing world.
+This is so that you leave school as confident and independent life-long learners, equipped with the transferable skills needed to thrive in a changing world.